All Episodes

 Okay, when it did, I'm told reliably that they heard geologic vibrations that went on for hours and hours, which could only mean that there's something below the moon's surface that we don't know about.

-Yeah, well, it seems that the Clementine infrared photograph penetrated the surface And that indeed, I saw Hoagland's presentation in Los Angeles last month, and it seems that there may be level after level after level of artificial construction going down and down and down on the moon.
+Yeah, well, it seems that the Clementine infrared photograph penetrated the surface, and that indeed I saw Hoagland's presentation in Los Angeles last month, and it seems that there may be level after level after level of artificial construction going down and down and down on the moon.

 And if that's the case, then the military and NASA certainly know about it, and they are covering all of that up completely, or at least to the extent they can.

-And we deserve to know, after all, it's our tax dollars that pay for these space probes.
+After all, it's our tax dollars that pay for these space probes.

 This kind of thing really kills me.

-It really killed me.
+It really kills me.

 On the wildcard line, you're on the air with Dr. Sauter.